 (1) Global analysis should be carried out to determine the effects of actions (internal forces and moments, stresses, strains and displacements) over the whole or part of the structure.
-Additional local analyses of the structure should be carried out where necessary, e.g. load application points, connections etc.
+Additional local analyses of the structure should be carried out where necessary, e.g. load application points, connections, etc.

 (2) Analyses may be carried out using idealisations of the geometry, behaviour of the structure and behaviour of the ground.
 The idealisations should be selected with regard to the design situation.